The pelargonium x domesticum [pe-lar-GO-nee-um] x [doh-MESS-tik-um] is more popularly known as Martha Washington

 When grown outdoors these geraniums typically only flower once and produce fewer flowers.
 NOTE: Wait until all danger of frost has passed when moving or planting outdoors.

 They prefer well-drained soil.
 When the plant is young, you should use sandy soil.
-However, a mature Martha Washinton geranium grows well in normal potting soil.
+However, a mature Martha Washinton flower grows well in normal potting soil.

 These plants are recommended for USDA hardiness zones 5 – 10, but the blooms tend to last longer in cooler environments.

-If you decide to grow the plant outdoors in a garden bed, space the plants at least 8” to 12” inches apart.
+If you decide to grow the regal geranium outdoors in a garden bed, space the plants at least 8” to 12” inches apart.
 When growing in a pot, the pot should be at least eight inches in diameter.